2.4 Using and Choosing GenAI Tools

 Using GenAI Tools

 GenAI models have evolved considerably since their initial release and new ones as well as AI assistants are being developed on an ongoing basis in commercial and open source arenas.
-The capabilities are also expanding: We can now create organized systems of AI agents wherein several AI models or tools can take on specific roles then interact autonomously with each other to achieve a common goal.
+The capabilities are also expanding: Developers can now create organized systems of AI agents wherein several AI models or tools can take on specific roles then interact autonomously with each other to achieve a common goal.
 Regardless of the structure, good direction will result in effective outcomes.

 Tips for Using GenAI

-While you can certainly use genAI in a casual manner by simply inputting a question and seeing what comes up in the output (then following up if necessary), in the workplace we tend to have limited time, a specific purpose, and contextual information we want to see in the output, so taking a more deliberate, problem solving approach in the use of genAI will result in usable output and time saved.
+While you can certainly use LLMs in a casual manner by simply inputting a question and seeing what comes up in the output (then following up if necessary), in the workplace we tend to have limited time, a specific purpose, and contextual information we want to see in the output, so taking a more deliberate, problem solving approach in the use of LLMs will result in usable output and time saved.

 Before Beginning

 Verbal or text-based conversational prompting is the most effective way to draft typical workplace documents including marketing materials, routine correspondence, reports, and presentations.
-Assessing your goals and situational needs and constraints will help you develop a game plan for using the genAI tools to advantage.
+Assessing your goals and situational needs and constraints will help you develop a game plan for using the LLM to advantage.
 The amount of preparation will be determined by how complex your request and expected output will be.
 Of course, in situations requiring only brief one-time interactions for simple tasks, not so much planning would be required.

 - Consider your audience’s needs and the context: Completing thorough audience and context analyses before beginning will help you to narrow the focus of your work, address the needs of the audience, and adapt your prompting strategy to the situation at hand.

-- Identify your objectives: Clearly articulate your goal, and reflect on how the genAI model can assist you in achieving it.
+- Identify your objectives: Clearly articulate your goal, and reflect on how the LLM can assist you in achieving it.
 For example, your objective may be to write a proposal to persuade a client to accept a plan to develop and provide genAI training at the organization.
 Ask yourself: Are you responding to a request, analyzing data, addressing an opportunity or problem?
-If so, complete a thorough problem analysis to narrow the focus of your interaction with genAI.
+If so, complete a thorough problem analysis to narrow the focus of your interaction with the LLM.
 Are you creating a proposal, sending correspondence, creating a presentation or video?
 It might help at this stage to think of achieving your goal in a step by step manner in order to plan an efficient research, drafting, and revision strategy and determine how the model can assist at each stage.

-- Determine the types of output you are seeking: Tell the genAI tool what you expect it to produce: “Draft an outline for a proposal for the development and provision of genAI training at a mid-sized financial services company.”
+- Determine the types of output you are seeking: Tell the LLM what you expect it to produce: “Draft an outline for a proposal for the development and provision of genAI training at a mid-sized financial services company.”
 Ask yourself: Are you requesting a document outline, a summary, a video or presentation, ideas for a topic, or a chart or graph that illustrates a point?

 - Select the genAI application: Choose the genAI model that will best achieve your goal by considering the following factors: modalities/capabilities, degree of reliability, cost, in-application tools, accessibility, and privacy policy.
-Many organizations will provide you with approved tools, so your choice of models will be limited to what is available.
-At Seneca, Copilot (connected to ChatGPT 4 and the internet) is available through Seneca accounts.
+Many organizations will provide you with approved applications, so your choice of models will be limited to what is available.
+At Seneca, Copilot (connected to ChatGPT 4o and the internet) is available through Seneca accounts.
 In other contexts, you have great latitude in the choice of tools to use: open source or commercial, by subscription or free, by version, and you can choose based on capacity, features, ethical practices, capability, and the like.

 - Align with your organization’s policies: Review your organization’s privacy, confidentiality, and other applicable policies, so you can work within its legal and ethical standards.